 On March 14, 2022, the Company announced it had entered into a Rock and Gravel Extraction and Preferential Engagement Agreement with an affiliate company of the Lower Nicola Indian Band to provide rock and gravel for BC infrastructure projects.
 On February 4, 2022, the Company submitted a Notice of Departure ("NoD"): Extraction and Processing of Rock at New Craigmont Project to the Ministry of Energy, Mines and Low Carbon Innovation ("EMLI") for its M-68 permit.
 The Company on May 2, 2022, announced receipt of NoD from EMLI on the Company's M-68 Permit to allow for the extraction of up to 3.0 million tonnes of inert available rock material that may be used for the infrastructure reconstruction efforts at a production rate of approximately 1500 tonnes per day.
 As part of the permitting process the Company engaged in First Nations consultations and received approval from the Ministry of Forests ("FLNR").
 On April 13, 2022, the Company received Licence Number 349184 from FLNR, which allows the site to produce and remove riprap and associated products from its rock quarry for five years.
+On June 1, 2022, the Company announced recommenced operations at the gravel pit by its partner Lower Nicola Site Services Ltd.

 On June 1, 2022, the Company announced that it had commenced its 998-line kilometer Z-Tipper Axis Electromagnetic survey ("ZTEM Survey") across the entirety of New Craigmont.
-The Company is currently

-Electromagnetic survey ("ZTEM Survey") across the entirety of New Craigmont.
 The Company is currently generating a robust database and model of over 4100 historic drill holes.
 The database and model provide insight and will improve the understanding of mineralized zones that are known to remain in-situ, including Mineralized Zone 3.
 On July 12, 2022, the Company announced receipt of preliminary results from the completed ZTEM survey.
 Targets of interest and key structures have been identified, via preliminary data and maps.

 On September 13, 2022, the Company announced the completion of a district-wide airborne geophysical survey and related inversion modelling results carried out across its wholly owned New Craigmont Property.
-The Z-axis Tipper Electromagnetic ("ZTEM") survey has imaged the electrical conductivity signature of known mineral occurrences ("MINEFILEs") in the Province of British Columbia.
-ZTEM has produced similar comparable signatures in other locations within the district of the Property.
+The ZTEM survey has imaged the electrical conductivity signature of known mineral occurrences ("MINEFILEs") in the Province of British Columbia.
+The ZTEM survery defined similar comparable signatures in other locations within the district of the Property.
 The Company is continuing data compilation and interpretation to better refine targets for a drilling exploration program.